Last Updated on January 2, 2021 by JaimeSays

 A Valentine’s Day Getaway

 I love trips as gifts, especially when they are a surprise!
-I know I am not alone in this as when my brother and I surprised my mom with a trip to Montréal, she was over the moon when we took her to Montreal.
+I know I am not alone in this as my mom was quite over the moon when we took her to Montreal.
 You could also provide a bucket list trip to find out if New Orleans is cursed.
 Because many people have Presidents’ Day off from work, it’s a great time to try a three-day trip out of town.
 Be it a flight away, a car ride away, or a staycation, you don’t have to spend much on one of these gifts for those who love to travel.

 Play Tourist in Your City